ezWeb-Solution/ezWeb_milestone_2/README.md

 Option 2 would be to seek the help of freelance web designers to help you out.
 However, their services may be costly and the quality of the websites designed may differ greatly between different freelancers, and there is no guarantee that you will get a satisfactory website after all.
 Furthermore, when you want to update the website to expand your portfolio in future, it is likely that you will have to pay for the services of freelancers again, which makes a tedious and costly process.

+## User Story

+As a real estate agent who has just started, I want to have a cheap and easy way to create a personal website as it will make me seem like a more credible agent.
+I would also like to have my past successful transactions displayed to instill confidence in my clients that I am able to service their needs effectively.
+As I execute more transactions, I would also like to be able to periodically update my portfolio with just a few simple clicks, without needing to reach out to a tech professional to help me out.

+As someone who is looking to purchase a property, I want to know more about my agent.
+In the event that my agent would like to direct me to their page, I would like it to be easily navigable and aesthetically pleasing.
+More importantly, I want to be able to quickly assess the skill set of my prospective agent through viewing his/her portfolios.

-# Our Solution
+## Our Solution
 Almost every has had experience with messaging apps such as Telegram and Whatsapp.
 Hence, our solution will offer users with a user-friendly way to set up their site.
 Users will only have to interact with our Telegram bot to set up their personal websites, and will also be able to update the content through the bot.
 This allows for a very efficient and simple way for individuals to manage and update their sites.
 A few beautiful and thoughtfully-designed templates will be offered for users to pick from.
 Given that our target audience will be from the same industry (Real Estate), we will be able to tailor these templates to their needs, thus ensuring that they will be able to build relevant websites that benefits their careers.

 Most real estate agents are currently registered under PropertyGuru, and as such, they have a personal page created on PropertyGuru.
 The process of managing one’s personal page is not simple, and users have to pay a high fee to keep their personal pages up ($3,000 per 12 months for the Advance plan).
 In addition, users do not get their own domain name, such as perrysiow.com, and instead have their website registered as a subdomain of PropertyGuru.com, such as https://www.propertyguru.com.sg/agent/timothy-tan-431805.

 We also hope to provide users with real-time traffic analytics, which can allow them to accurately determine if the site is effective in helping them convert visitors into paying clients.
 This will then allow them to develop better personal branding strategies that will provide them with a valuable edge over competing agents.

-# User Story

-As a real estate agent who has just started, I want to have a cheap and easy way to create a personal website as it will make me seem like a more credible agent.
-I would also like to have my past successful transactions displayed to instill confidence in my clients that I am able to service their needs effectively.
-As I execute more transactions, I would also like to be able to periodically update my portfolio with just a few simple clicks, without needing to reach out to a tech professional to help me out.

-As someone who is looking to purchase a property, I want to know more about my agent.
-In the event that my agent would like to direct me to their page, I would like it to be easily navigable and aesthetically pleasing.
-More importantly, I want to be able to quickly assess the skill set of my prospective agent through viewing his/her portfolios.

 # Features
 The features of our solution can be separated into three main components - the Telegram bot, our database, and our backend site-generator.